radio-aktywne/poppy/emiweb/README.md

 ---

-`emiweb` is a web UI that you can use to transmit your voice over WebSockets.
+`emiweb` is a web UI that you can use to transmit your voice over WebRTC.

 ## Usage